toludoyin/cohort-and-rfm-segmentation/README.md

 # Customer Segmentation 😊 😡 🙄
 ### Introduction
-[The online retail dataset from UCI ML repo was collected from kaggle:](https://www.kaggle.com/datasets/jihyeseo/online-retail-data-set-from-uci-ml-repo).
+The online retail dataset from UCI ML repo was collected from kaggle:[here](https://www.kaggle.com/datasets/jihyeseo/online-retail-data-set-from-uci-ml-repo).
 The dataset content contain a company data that mainly sells unique all-occassion gifts.
 With majority of the customers been wholesalers.

 # Methodology